xzheng42/mtd/README.md

 ## Installation

-You can install the package with devtools
+You can install the package with devtools.

 ``` r
 devtools::install_github("xzheng42/mtd")